Info on JMRI:

 Environment variables

-As from JMRI version 2.11.4, it is possible to influence the settings used to launch JMRI via the use of Environment Variables.
-The Environment Variables used are:
+Since JMRI version 2.11.4, it is possible to influence the settings used to launch JMRI via the use of environment variables which are interpreted by the startup scripts.
+These are:

 JMRI_HOME